 I was born, grew up and went to school in Oxford, I lived in Wimbledon for 7 years before moving to Harlestone 20 years ago.

-I live on a small nine acre farm that keeps me very busy with horses and allotments.
+I live on a small farm that keeps me very busy with horses and allotments.

-Apart from my friends and family including three grandchildren, my passions are my classic Volkswagens, football, music and my four dogs.
+Apart from my friends, family and grandchildren, my passions are my classic Volkswagens, football, music and my dogs.

 I have been a Parish Clerk since 2017 and was extremely honoured to be appointed as the first ever Clerk of the Harlestone Manor Parish Council on 1st April 2020

 My aim is to be part of a Harlestone Manor Parish Council that is active, committed, friendly and inclusive.
-A Council that cares for it’s community, manages it’s open spaces and promotes wildlife.
+A Council that cares for it’s community, manages it’s open spaces and promotes wildlife, to be aware of climate change and to be as green a parish as possible.

 Address: The Old Bakehouse, Harlestone Village, Northamptonshire NN7 4EP